Code-Institute-Submissions/village-winery/README.md

 * User 3 : As a wine collectionner I want to be able to order a bottle of wine from different parts of the world.
 * User 4 : As a user I want to navigate site easily to find products and services.
 * User 5 : As a user I want to be able to contact the owner and book a tour.
+* User 6 : As a business owner I want to easily contact potential wine supplier.

 This website is aimed towards those who are wine collectionners, connoisseurs, bars or restaurants owners looking for a quality wine supplier